 But Henry’s DNA shows that his genes came from further afield.
 Both his nuclear DNA and mitrochondrial DNA show his ancestry comes from present-day Morocco, Algeria or the Near East.

-The team performed similar analysis on the remains of a man in his early 20s known as the Archer Royal, since he was found near his longbow and wearing an armguard bearing the crests of both England and Katherine of Aragorn, Henry VIII’s first queen.
+The team performed similar analysis on the remains of a man in his early 20s known as the Archer Royal, since he was found near his longbow and wearing an armguard bearing the crests of both England and Katherine of Aragon, Henry VIII’s first queen.
 “Because of the famed longbow skills of English forces, it has always been presumed that this Archer was English,” the researchers write in the release.
 However, the isotope ratios indicate that he did not grow up in England, but instead was likely from inland North Africa or possibly southern Europe.

-As Nicola Davis at The Guardian reports, it’s not a secret that there was diversity in Tudor England.
+As Nicola Davis at the Guardian reports, it’s not a secret that there was diversity in Tudor England.
 Miranda Kaufmann, author of Black Tudors: The Untold Story tells her that during that period England was home to black sailors, craftsmen and musicians.
 The North African crew of the Mary Rose, she says, comes before merchants began traveling directly between England and Morocco, so she suspects the men or their ancestors migrated through Spain or Portugal before reaching Britain.

 Onyeka Nubia, author of Blackamoores, another book on Africans in Tudor England tells Davis that the crew of the Mary Rose may over represent the number of people from different cultures that lived in England, but in general there were many ethnicities on the island.
 “This is not a one off thing,” he says.